Esri/datareviewer-webappbuilder-widgets/ReportFeature/README.md

   3. Move Feature
   4. Reshape Feature
 4. Write **Notes**, if any, on this issue.
-5. Select the **Severity** level of the non-conforming issue with this feature with ì1î being the most severe and ì5î being the least severe.
+5. Select the **Severity** level of the non-conforming issue with this feature with ‚Äú1‚Äù being the most severe and ‚Äú5‚Äù being the least severe.
 6. In the **Reported By** field, type a name for the person who is reporting this issue.
 **Note:** In some deployments, the **Reported By** field will not display.
 7. Click **Report**.

-A Report received notification appears indicating that the feedback has been received&emdashclick **OK**.
+A Report received notification appears indicating that the feedback has been received&mdash;click **OK**.

 ## Resources